miltzi/snake-ai/README.md

 ### Testing

-To test your program without submitting, you can download the [standalone snake server](http://lamp.ms.wits.ac.za/snake/SnakeVisualiser2015.jar).
+To test your program without submitting, you can download the [standalone snake server].
 To run the server your computer must have java installed.
-Note that to test your program using the tester, you must create a .jar file from your code.
-If you need to know how to create a **runnable** jar file from your Eclipse project, please google this.
-If you get horribly stuck, email pravesh.ranchod@wits.ac.za.
-Once you have a .jar file, you can test your code with the following command:

 java -jar SnakeVisualiser2015.jar [-j javaprogram.jar] [-p pythonprogram] [-h wsad|normal] [-s movedelay] [-d duration] For example if your SnakeVisualiser2015.jar is in the same folder as your java program which is called mysnake.jar, then you could use the following line to test it: